Why the Option to Sell Fire Damaged House As Is Might Be Your Best Move

 Renovation projects are notorious for going over budget, but fire restoration is in a league of its own.
 Once contractors open up walls, they often find “hidden” damage that was not in the initial estimate.

-By selling “as is,” you transfer the burden of these repairs and the financial risk to the buyer.
+If you sell a fire-damaged house “as is,” you transfer the burden of these repairs and the financial risk to the buyer.
 You walk away with your proceeds, leaving the unpredictability of construction to someone else.

 2. Get a Fast and Guaranteed Sale